Building Your 2020 Fintech Marketing Plan

 Webinars

-Webinars can be a powerful marketing tool to generate leads.
-What’s more, webinar content can be repurposed into blogs, infographics, email content and other marketing collateral.
-Webinars are successful when they educate an audience rather than focusing on pitching.
 Webinars are a solid fintech marketing tool in particular, as it gives an organization an avenue through which to build trust with prospects and establish credibility.
 Demand Gen’s study also pointed out that case studies (47%) and webinars (39%) are the top-two types of most valuable influencer content formats.
 It also noted that 3% of respondents say they are willing to share information to access webinars.

 Email Marketing

 Email marketing is one of the most effective fintech marketing tactics available.
 There are several different ways to do it, including enewsletters, marketing drip campaigns, marketing automation, and more.
-Investing the time and money in building a quality email list is important, and marketing automation can play a central role in making the most out of that list, even as it continues to grow.
+Investing time and money in building a quality email list is important, and marketing automation can play a central role in making the most out of that list, even as it continues to grow.
 According to HubSpot, 40 percent of B2B marketers say email newsletters are most critical to their content marketing success.
 Other fun facts:

 • 73 percent of millennials prefer communications from businesses to come via email